 The Niwot Historical Society offers guided walking tours of the Old Town Niwot Historic District to school groups, scout troops, and the public.
-Guided tours are also available in connection with annual Niwot festivals on July 4th and Nostalgia Day.
+Guided tours are also available in connection with annual Niwot festivals on July 4th and other special occasions.
 Please contact us for further details and arrangements.

-A downloadable PDF (1.1 MB) of the Self-Guided Walking Tour brochure is also available.
+Self-Guided Walking Tour brochure is also available.
+(Updated September, 2015.)

-Over the past several decades, the Niwot Historical Society has collected more than 500 photographs pertaining to Niwot and the Left Hand Valley.
+Over the past several decades, the Niwot Historical Society has collected hundreds of photographs pertaining to Niwot and the Left Hand Valley.
+This collection was made possible by the many people who donated photographs.
 In order to preserve this valuable collection, a digitization project was undertaken in 2007.
-As a result, all photos are now digitized, and a small spiral-bound catalog has been assembled where the collection can be viewed by researchers and private individuals.
+We now make digital copies of all donated photographs when received before documenting and adding them to our computerized filing system which facilitates retrieval.
+This photo collection can be viewed by researchers and private individuals, by appointment only.

 All photographs seen on this website are from the Niwot Historical Society’s collection.
-To order copies for a small fee, or to donate more Niwot photos to the collection, please contact us.
+To order prints for a small fee, or to donate more Niwot photos to the collection, please contact us.

-The Niwot Historical Society maintains an artifact collection containing items pertinent to Niwot and the Left Hand Valley.
-There are currently over 145 artifacts in our archives.
+The Niwot Historical Society maintains an artifact collection containing documents and items pertinent to Niwot and the Left Hand Valley.
 Our growing artifact collection began with a donation of local items collected by Niwot Tribune editor Doyle Hornbaker.
 Doyle published the town’s only newspaper from 1946 to 1958, during which time many townsfolk contributed memorabilia to him for safekeeping.

-Historic items continue to be contributed to the society, and each is labeled and accessioned to preserve it for future generations to research and enjoy.
-Many are displayed when our museum is open for special town celebrations.
+Historic items continue to be donated to the society.
+Recent acquisitions date from the 1950s to the present.
+Once accepted into our collection, each item is given an accession number, photographed, and added to our computerized filing system.
+All items are properly documented, labeled, and prepared for storage using archival materials, so that they will be preserved for future generations to research and enjoy.
+Many are displayed when The Fire House Museum is open for special town celebrations.
 We also draw upon these collections for special exhibits and public outreach.

 Located next door to the Left Hand Grange Hall at 195 Second Avenue, the tiny Firehouse Museum is one of Niwot’s most unique historical landmarks.
-It is open to the public only when Niwot celebrates the Fourth of July and the annual Nostalgia Day each September.
+It is open to the public only when Niwot celebrates the Fourth of July and other special occasions.
 Learn more about Niwot Events.

 You can do a little or a lot — every little bit helps.
 Volunteering opportunities include:

-- Parades on the 4th of July and Nostalgia Day
+- Parades on the 4th of July and other special occasions.

-- Special events booth on the 4th of July, Nostalgia Day and Enchanted Evening
+- Special events booth on the 4th of July, Enchanted Evening, and other special occasions.

 Please contact us if you’d like to become active in the historical society.